Book A Free 30 Minute Meeting

 WHERE start_time >= DATEADD(‘day’, -7, CURRENT_TIMESTAMP())

-ORDER BY scanned_gb DESC LIMIT 50;
+ORDER BY scanned_gb DESC

 Query Frequency

 Some queries are light, but they run thousands of times a day.
-More often than not, it is happening unnecessarily and causing a lot of hit to your bill.
+More often than not, it is happening unnecessarily and causing a lot of hits to your bill.
 Optimizing the frequency of these queries can help you save a lot.
-You can monitor this metric through the QUERY_HISTORY view of ACCOUNT_USAGE.

 SELECT